 This post is about a hybrid role that is sometimes found in this middle ground.
 The role of a Scrum Master / Tech Lead Roles

-If you search for the term technical lead you’ll find many descriptions that range from project manager, architect to programmer.
+If you search for the term technical lead you’ll find many descriptions that range from project manager, architect to engineer.
 When you focus of on the common verbs in these descriptions you’ll find

 - In charge of

 In a nutshell the Technical Lead often is expected to tell the rest of the team what to do and make all the technical decisions.
-Good technical leaders have the humility to delegate this to their team members but the results is the same, the rest of the organisation see the technical lead as the team
+Good technical leaders have the humility to delegate this to their team members but the results are the same, the rest of the organisation see the technical lead as the team.

 Conflict of Interests

-As a team are learning the way of any Agile framework they can be very fragile.
+As a team are learning the ways of any Agile framework they can be very fragile.
 During a transformation they will be asked to fundamentally change and yet still deliver at a sustained rate.
-Change can be stressful at the best of time but it can unbearable while you are under deliver pressure.
+Change can be stressful at the best of times but it can unbearable while you are under deliver pressure.

 A Scrum Master is trying to make the team accountable The Technical lead is the only one accountable.
 Hence the conflict of interest.